 Every job has universal components: problem-solving, communication, project management, stakeholder relations, and data analysis.
 Your task is to extract and rename these components.

-📋 Career Change Resume Examples: Before & After
+Career Change Resume Examples: Before and After

 Old Bullet (Job Description): "Taught history to 30 students."